ethandavenport/March-Madness/README.md

 When this lift is **negative**, it signals that the model thinks the underdog is more dangerous than the seeding alone would suggest, flagging a potential upset.
 For each early round, historical data is used to translate typical upset rates into a round‑specific lift cutoff:
 - Historical games are ranked by lift (from most underdog‑friendly to most favorite‑friendly)
-- The cutoff is chosen so that the fraction of games below that cutoff matches how often underdogs have actually won in that round
+- The cutoff is chosen so that the fraction of games above that cutoff matches how often underdogs have actually won in that round
 - In a future tournament, whenever a matchup’s lift for the worse seed is below the relevant cutoff, the bracket intentionally picks the upset, even if the favorite still has the higher raw win probability

 This procedure is repeated separately for every round through the Elite Eight, giving each stage its own lift threshold.
-Early rounds tend to allow more upset picks, while later rounds are more conservative, reflecting how rarely big surprises occur deep in the tournament.
-Because decisions are driven by these numeric thresholds rather than a fixed quota of surprises:
+Early rounds tend to allow more upset picks, while later rounds are more conservative, reflecting how rarely big upsets occur deep in the tournament.
+Because decisions are driven by these numeric thresholds rather than a fixed quota of upsets:
 - The **number of predicted upsets is allowed to vary** from year to year
 - Over many tournaments, the average upset rate naturally lines up with history, but **any given bracket can lean more chaotic or more chalky** depending on how strongly the model disagrees with the seed baseline.